 The company manufactures its products in accredited ethical facilities that are certified as non-toxic.
 Luggage comes with a 10-year warranty, and LOJEL has an eco-friendly “design for repair” ethos, which focuses on standardized parts that make it easy for travelers to repair their own luggage rather than need to dispose of it should something go wrong.

-Affordable and well-reviewed, Calpak suitcases come in a range of design-forward styles.
+The affordable Calpak suitcases come in a range of design-forward styles.
 The brand’s mix of carry-ons and checked bags is mostly but not exclusively hardsided, with a few softside suitcases on offer.
+Lots of interior pockets and designated laptop pockets help you stay organized on the go, and many of the suitcases are expandable in case you buy one too many souvenirs during your trip.

-Cool features include hardside luggage with external pockets for easy access to items and the ability to create-your-own set by mixing and matching items like carry-ons, duffels, and even hat boxes.
-Reviewers praise the “jetsetter look without the logos” and the “light and sturdy” suitcases.
+Other cool features include hardside luggage with external pockets for easy access to items and the ability to create-your-own set by mixing and matching items like carry-ons, duffels, and even hat boxes.
+With simple good looks and lightweight but sturdy construction, Calpal is a winning luggage brand.

 10. Genius Pack

 Could you dismiss Genius Pack as a little bit gimmicky?
 Yes, if it weren’t for the ultra-useful features and dependable performance of its lineup of carry-ons, checked bags, and duffels.
 With features like a compressible laundry section, built-in umbrella, integrated packing cubes, and always-there-when-you-need-it packing checklist, it’s a suitcase line made by travelers for travelers.
-Reviewers praise the bags for being easy to roll and lift, and call out the organized and roomy interior space.
+The bags are roomy, easy to keep organized, and can be rolled and lifted with ease.

 How to Choose the Right Luggage Brand